zalando-zmon/zmon-docs/docs/user/check-ref/scalyr_wrapper.rst

 Custom Scalyr Region
 ^^^^^^^^^^^^^^^^^^^^

-By default the Scalyr wrapper uses https://www.scalyr.com/ as the default region.
-Overriding is possible using ``scalyr(scalyr_region='eu')`` if you want to use their Europe environment https://eu.scalyr.com/.
+By default the Scalyr wrapper uses https://eu.scalyr.com/ as the default region.
+Overriding is possible using ``scalyr(scalyr_region='us')`` if you want to use their US environment https://www.scalyr.com/.

     ::

-        scalyr(scalyr_region='eu').count(' ERROR ')
+        scalyr(scalyr_region='us').count(' ERROR ')